Built to be used

 - ARIA labels on icon-only buttons, and

-- Screen reader-friendly date, time, and number formatting localized to your organization timezone.
+prefers-reduced-motionandprefers-color-scheme. - Screen-reader-friendly date, time, and number formatting localized to your organization timezone.

 3. Known limitations